ximagine-team/eslint-plugin/src/rules/no-double-export.md

 ## Rule Details

 This rule prevents exporting the same identifier as both a named export and a default export in the same file.
-This helps maintain clearer and more consistent import patterns.
+This helps maintain more consistent import patterns.

 ### ❌ Incorrect